 The term “dialectical” means “working with opposites”.
 DBT uses seemingly opposing strategies of ‘acceptance’ and ‘change’.
 The therapist accepts you just as you are and also acknowledges the need for change in order for you to recover, move forward and reach your personal goals.

 During a course of DBT, the therapist works with you to help you to move away from a chaotic life and towards a life that you find personally meaningful and fulfilling.
-DBT involves developing two sets of acceptance-oriented skills and two sets of change-oriented skills.
+DBT involves developing four skills sets: two sets of acceptance-oriented skills and two sets of change-oriented skills.

 Mindfulness – Learning how to focus your awareness on the present moment and to acknowledge and accept your thoughts, feelings, behaviours and bodily sensations as they occur, without the need to control or manipulate them.